 The Blyton Scholarships, initiated by former KHSSL Director Gifford Blyton, are up to $1000.00 cash awards presented to KHSSL seniors on the basis of financial need and potential for success at a college or university of their choice.
 The awards will be made following the student’s first semester at the college or university of the student’s choice.

 The recipients must have participated in KHSSL activities for at least two years and must be seniors in high school.
 The scholarships will be awarded to at least two students — one male and one female — without regard to race, religion, political affiliation, or physical handicaps.
 The awards must be used solely for helping students begin their advanced educational careers.

-To be considered for a scholarship, a student must complete the application found at this link 2019-blyton-scholarship-application and mail it, along with two letters of recommendation, to the League’s Chair.
-The postmark deadline for 2019 is February 16.
-Please see notes about emails to the Board Chair as well.
+To be considered for a scholarship, a student must complete the application found at this link and mail it, along with two letters of recommendation, to the League’s Chair.
+The postmark deadline for 2020 is February 15.

 The recipients of these scholarships will be chosen by an impartial panel, and the scholarships will be presented at the State Speech and Debate Tournament.
 Coaches should encourage those students who meet the qualifications to apply.